endoit/siebelScriptsEditor/documentation.md

 - __REST Endpoint Configurations__: used for communicating with the Siebel REST API.
 See [Configuring Siebel REST API connections](#211-configuring-siebel-rest-api-connections).
 - __Workspaces__: the different workspaces used for the different connections.
 See [Configuring workspaces for connections](#212-configuring-workspaces-for-connections).
 - __Default Connection__: the default connection and workspace to use on startup.
 Normally it should be set using the __Set as default__ button on the extension's UI.
-- __Get Workspaces From REST__: this is currently an experimental feature.
-If this checkbox is set to true, the workspaces for the connections will be fetched from the Siebel REST API, without manually writing the Workspaces setting.
+- __Get Workspaces From REST__: if this checkbox is set to true, the workspaces for the connections will be fetched from the Siebel REST API, without manually writing the Workspaces setting.
 In order for this feature to work, an integration object has to be imported into Siebel.
 See [Getting workspace data from REST](#213-getting-workspace-data-from-rest) for more details.

 ### 2.1.1.
 Configuring Siebel REST API connections